jerryrt/Romo-SDK-Gen2/README.md

 - - -
 by Romotive, Inc.

 **This SDK is for the Romo 2.
-A new SDK for the Romo 3 (First devivered January 2013) will be available here before 4/1/13**
+A new SDK for the Romo 3 (First delivered January 2013) will be available soon!**

 A collection of classes for moving and controlling Romo, the Smart Phone Robot.